Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 ### Create Pull Request

 Once all module files have been committed to your branch, you can create a Pull Request.
 To facilitate the review and checking of modules, **do NOT commit more than one module per Pull Request**.
-If you have want to work on two or more submission at a time, do it in by containing each of them in a separate branch of your fork.
+If you want to work on two or more submissions at a time, do it by containing each in a separate branch of your fork.

 In GitHub Web interface, any number of commits to your branch/fork will trigger a reminder with a green button "Compare & pull request".
 Alternatively, navigate to Pull requests tab on the top menu area and then "New pull request".